Primary navigation

 Code review activity

-• Pull request reviews completed by Codex
+• Returns pull request reviews completed by Codex.

-• Total comments generated by Codex
+• Returns total comments generated by Codex.

 User engagement with code review